 The good news is that the world as a whole is becoming increasingly aware of how healthy our lifestyles have become.
 This means that we are taking our health into our own hands and trying to do something about it, starting with a much cleaner diet and exercise regime.
-And different celebrities are paving the way for us by sharing on social media all different kinds of exercise regimes that have been gaining in popularity for the past few years.
+And different celebrities are paving the way for us by sharing on social media all different kinds of exercise regimes that have been gaining in popularity over the past few years.
 So, if you want to train like a celebrity, here’s how to do it.

 Step up to the barre

 One specific kind of exercise has been sweeping the fitness world for the past year, and that is ballet exercise.
 It actually has nothing to do with dancing, but a lot to do with the shape of the body.
 Dancers’ bodies are not only very strong and flexible, but they are also shaped beautifully, and that comes from a lot of small, repetitive movements that they do in every warmup and every class.
 If you think you will do a few plies and call it a day, you have another thing coming, so make sure you bring a towel to wipe the sweat off your face after the first few minutes.
 You might notice that you are activating some groups of muscles that have never been used before, like in your feet and ankles, which is perfect for models who have to keep their balance in very high heels.

 Private and tailored